russellallen/self/docs/handbook/morphic.rst

 This creates a new object whose parent is traits morph.
 To make the new morph inherit through the new traits object, invoke the "Grab pointer" command by pressing the middle-button menu on the button on the right side of the parent slot of the morph.
 Drop the end of the pointer onto the new traits object to make the parent slot of the morph point to the new morph.
 This technique is called "arrow-dragging".

 ..  figure:: images/Figure5.*
-    :height: 508 px
-    :width: 545 px
-    :align: left

-    Figure 5: A new traits object has been created to hold behavior to be shared by all instances of the morph.
+    A new traits object has been created to hold behavior to be shared by all instances of the morph.
 Arrow dragging is being used to make the parent slot of the new morph point to the new traits object.

 Now, the behavior to be shared can be moved from the prototype into the new traits object.
 Invoke the "Move" command on the middle-button menu for the **isRectangular** slot.
 This causes the slot to be plucked out of the object.
 Drop the slot onto the shared traits object.
 This causes it to be added to the that object.
 Repeat this process for the **baseDrawOn:** and **middleMouseDown:** slots.